paralax/ColossalOpera/easy/slow_typist.md

  1. He starts his finger at `7` and pushes the key.
  2. He moves his finger to the right 1cm to `8` and pushes the key.
  3. He moves his finger upwards 1cm to `5`  and pushes the key.
- 4. He moves his finger diagonally upwards and left \u221a2cm to `1` and pushes the key.
+ 4. He moves his finger diagonally upwards and left sqrt 2cm to `1` and pushes the key.

-Therefore the total distance that Clarence moved his finger to type in `7851` is `1 + 1 + \u221a2` which is about 3.41cm.
+Therefore the total distance that Clarence moved his finger to type in `7851` is `1 + 1 + sqrt 2` which is about 3.41cm.

 Your task is to write a program that calculates the distance Clarence must move his finger to type in arbitrary IP addresses.